m00nyONE/m00EM/README.md

 ## an emulated CPU in Go

 This in a very early state - Changes in the opcode are most likely to happen.
+It is also possible that the complete codebase gets wiped and renewed

 ### Instructions: